Peggy Whitson: Expedition 50/51/52

-Peggy Whitson arrived at the International Space Station on November 19, 2016, on Expedition 50/51, which was launched on November 17, 2016, from the Baikonur cosmodrome in Kazakhstan.
+Peggy Whitson arrived at the International Space Station on November 19, 2016, on Soyuz MS-03, which was launched on November 17, 2016, from the Baikonur cosmodrome in Kazakhstan.
 She became the commander of Expedition 51.
 With the launch of Expedition 50/51 with her on it, Whitson, at age 56, became the oldest woman to fly into space.
 During the mission, she broke the record for cumulative time spent in space by a U.S. astronaut, surpassing the previous record of 534 days set by Jeff Williams.
 In early April 2017, her mission was extended by an additional 3 months at the International Space Station.
 On September 3, she returned in a previously vacant seat on the Soyuz capsule accompanied by NASA's Jack Fischer and Fyodor Yurchikhin of Roscosmos.

-In January 2017, Whitson performed her seventh EVA. along with Expedition 50 commander Shane Kimbrough.
-During the EVA, they installed three new adapter plates and hooked up electrical connectors preparing the way to replace the ISS batteries.
+In January 2017, Whitson performed her seventh EVA with Expedition 50 commander Shane Kimbrough.
+During the EVA, three new adapter plates were installed and electrical connectors were hooked up preparing the way to replace the ISS's batteries.
 The EVA lasted 6 hours and 32 minutes.
 Whitson now holds the record for the oldest female spacewalker, and is now tied with the record for total spacewalks by a woman (seven), along with Sunita Williams.
 After completion of the seventh EVA, Whitson's cumulative EVA time became 46 hours, 18 minutes, which placed her in 13th place for total EVA time.

 On April 24, 2017, Whitson officially broke the record for longest amount of time spent in space by any NASA astronaut.
 As a result, she received a televised phone call from the Oval Office from US President Donald Trump, the President's daughter Ivanka, and fellow astronaut Kathleen Rubins.
 When interviewed on that day she declared 'It is actually a huge honor to break a record like this, but it is an honor for me back to be representing all the folks at NASA'.